Apple Podcasts | Google Podcasts

 The power of course correction:

-- When you face obstacles, before taking another step forward, stop
+- When you face obstacles, before taking another step forward, stop for a moment

 - Try to figure out what went wrong and how to get back on course